 d.
-Any proposed constitution, or amendment when adopted by the convention shall be submitted to the people in the manner prescribed by the convention at an election held not less than six weeks after the convention adjourns.
-If approved by a majority of the electors voting thereon such constitution or amendment shall become effective on the date provided therein.
+Any proposed constitution, or amendment when adopted by the convention shall be submitted to the people in the manner prescribthe people in the manner prescrib-ed by the convention at an election held not less than six weeks after the convention adjourns.
+If ap-proved by a majority of the elec-tors voting thereon such consti-tution or amendment shall become effective on the date provided therein. therein.

-§ 3.
-Any amendment proposed by a constitutional convention inconsistent with an amendment proposed by the legislature coincidentally submitted to the people for approval, shall, if approved, be deemed to supersede the amendment so proposed by the legislature to the extent of such inconsistency.
+a constitutional convention inby a constitutional convention in-consistent with an amendment pro-posed by the legislature coinci-dentally submitted to the people for approval, shall, if approved, be deemed to supersede the amend-ment so proposed by the legisla-ture to the extent of such incon-sistency sistency.

-\$ 2.
-Resolved (if the Senate concur), That the foregoing amendment be referred to the first regular legislative session convening after the next succeeding general election of members of the assembly, and. in conformity with section one of article nineteen of the constitution, be published for three months previous to the time of such election.
+§ 2.
+Resolved (if the Senate concur).
+That the foregoing amendment be referred to the first regment be referred to the first reg-ular legislative session convening after the next succeeding general election of members of the assem-bly, and in conformity with sec-tion one of article nineteen of the constitution, be published for three months previous to the time of such election.

-PROPOSED AMENDMENT

-NUMBER SIX.

-CONCURRENT RESOLUTION OF

-THE SENATE AND ASSEMBLY

-Proposing an amendment to article
+PROPOSED AMENDMENT NUMBER SIX CONCUBRENT RESOLUTION OF THE SENATE AND ASSEMBLY roposing an amendment to article six of the constitution. in rela-tion to the creation of a fifth judicial department